SteveDunn/Vogen/README.md

 Similar to StringlyTyped - non source-generated and no analysers.
 This is also more relaxed and allows composite 'underlying' types.

 [ValueObjectGenerator](https://github.com/RyotaMurohoshi/ValueObjectGenerator)
-Similar to Vogen, but less focus on validation and no code analyzer.
+Similar to Vogen, but less focused on validation and no code analyzer.

-# What primitive types are supported?
+### What primitive types are supported?

 Any type can be wrapped.
 Serialisation and type conversions have implementations for:
 * string